jwalton/rs-downlowd/README.md

-# downlow
+# downlowd

 Downloading a file is easy.
 Just make an HTTP request, and write the results to a file, right?
-There's actually a lot more to consider. `downlow` supports:
+There's actually a lot more to consider. `downlowd` supports:

 - Streaming the file to disk, instead of downloading it to memory and then writing it to disk.
 This is both faster and far more memory efficient for large files.
 - Progress callback for displaying progress bar.